Computer Science and IT Internship Cover Letter Examples for 2026

 Dear [Hiring Manager Name],

-I would welcome the opportunity to discuss your internship environment and how I could support user assistance, device setup, and day-to-day technical operations as a student intern.
+I would welcome the opportunity to discuss your internship environment and how I could support user assistance, device setup, and technical operations as a student intern.

 Sincerely,